Quantum-accelerated algorithms for generating random primitive polynomials over finite fields: Preliminary

 This transformation can be factored into two parts.
 First, for those $0\leq k\leq n-2$, flip the $k$\text{-}th qubit if $a_{k+1}s_{n-1}$=1, this can be done by $|p(x)|-2$ controlled-NOT (CNOT) gates, where $|p(x)|$ is the number of nonzero coefficients of $p(x)$.
 Second, shift the state of the $n$ qubits cyclically as follows

-this can be realized via $n-1$ SWAP operations on neighboring qubits.
+This shift can be realized via $n-1$ consecutive SWAP operations on pairs of neighboring qubits.
 Thus the unitary $U_{x}$ described in \myref{unitary} can be factored into a series of 2-qubit unitaries, including no more than $n-1$ CNOT gates and followed by $n-1$ SWAP gates.
-As an example, consider the case $n=5$ and $p(x)=x^5+x^4+x^3+x+1$, a quantum circuit for the implementation of $U_{x}$ is shown in \myfig{ucircuit}.
+As an example, consider the case $n=5$ and $p(x)=x^5+x^4+x^3+x+1$, a quantum circuit for the implementation of $U_{x}$ is illustrated in \myfig{ucircuit}.